-In addition, you can get a list of all Atom objects (ie. all DisorderedAtom objects are 'unpacked' to their individual Atom objects) using the get\unpacked\list method of a (Disordered)Residue object.
+In addition, you can get a list of all Atom objects (ie. all DisorderedAtom objects are 'unpacked' to their individual Atom objects) using the get_unpacked_list method of a (Disordered)Residue object.

-11.4 Hetero residues
+Hetero residues 11.4

 11.4.1 Associated problems